jugler/MMM-OneBusAway/README.md

     position: 'top_right',
     config: {
         stopId: "1_905",    //the stop id you want to see the buses ETA
+        maxResults: 5,      //number of next bus departures to show
         fadeSpeed: 1000 * 60 // 1 minute
     }
 },